 As always, make sure that you check and change the water in your aquarium.
 The pH of your water and the temperature need to meet basic aquarium requirements, and you should also ensure that there is no chlorine and ammonia present.
 Regularly changing the water and monitoring the chemistry will help prevent your fish from suffering from tail rot in the future.

 Your aquarium should be clean—there should be no food debris, algae, or bacteria on the surfaces of the tank.
 Make sure you clean the aquarium regularly and follow a routine that includes not only vacuuming the gravel but wiping the walls of the tank.
 It is very important that you always maintain a regular cleaning schedule; whether your fish is currently suffering from a disease or not.

 This might not be something that you think of doing when owning and caring for an aquarium.
 Dating your fish’s food and marking it on the container will ensure the food does not lose its vitamin content.
 Unfortunately, fish food can lose its nutrient value very quickly, especially when the container is left open.
 Additionally, you should try to feed your fish in small quantities so that you do not run the risk of overfeeding them.

 If any of the above tips do not work for treating your fish’s fin rot, the next step is for you to purchase antibiotics.
 Fish amoxicillin antibiotics might just be the fix for your fish’s sickness.
-However, make sure that you read the instructions and administer the antibiotics as directed.
+However, make sure that you read the instructions and administer the fin rot medication as directed.

 Now that you know tail rot treatments, if you are still searching for antibiotics, visit our website.
 There are numerous options for antibiotics available for purchase.
 We hope that your sick fish feels better!